BrightManu-lang/lantern-health-prediction/README.md

 S = Severe disability
 D = Death
 ```
-The predicted individual-level transition probabilities can be used for calibration analysis, risk stratification, and aggregation into transition matrices.
+The predicted individual-level transition probabilities can be used for calibration analysis, risk stratification, and aggregation into transition matrices for actuarial projection purposes.

 ## Requirements